The Shelley Primary School Board works with our school community to achieve the best outcomes for students.

 Community Representative

-Amanda was a member of the Rossmoyne Primary School Board as a parent representative and held several positions on the Rossmoyne Community Kindergarten Parent Committee including Grants Officer, Treasurer and President.
+Amanda was a member of the Rossmoyne Primary School Board as a parent representative and has held several positions on the Rossmoyne Community Kindergarten Parent Committee including Grants Officer, Treasurer and President.

 Parent Representative